-After you complete the Bozja story with your first run of Castrum Lacus Litore, Bozjan Coins will also drop from Skirmishes (1) and Critical Engagements (3) that you earn silver or gold participation in.
+After you complete the Bozja story with your first run of Castrum Lacus Litore, a Bozjan Coin will also drop from Skirmishes that you earn silver or gold participation in.
 This was added midway through patch 5.35 and now players are able to go in and farm coins regardless of the Castrum timer in that instance.

 The armor can be augmented with more coins to provide some Haste while wearing them in Bozja, and both the regular and augmented sets can be dyed.
 To be honest, I don’t think the augmented pieces are worth farming for.
 The only benefit you get is Haste within Bozja, and it’s completely unnecessary to clear the content.
 You’ll be perfectly fine without it, and the augmentation materials are just way too expensive.

-There are lootboxes in The Bozja Southern Front called Southern Front Lockboxes, which drop from Skirmishes and Critical Engagements.
+There are also lootboxes in The Bozja Southern Front called Southern Front Lockboxes, which drop from Skirmishes and Critical Engagements.
 The Lockboxes can also be obtained from the Resistance Historian [15.0, 29.1] in exchange for any duplicate Field Notes you collect.
 Field Notes obtained from inside Delubrum Reginae are worth more lockboxes.

 Experience vs Tomestones